Molina HR, Carlson slam lead Cards over Marlins 7-0 & sweep

 UP NEXT

-Cardinals: RHP Adam Wainwright (0-1, 20.25) start the home opener against Milwaukee on Thursday.
+Cardinals: RHP Adam Wainwright (0-1, 20.25) will start the home opener against Milwaukee on Thursday.
 Wainwright allowed six runs and seven hits and was pulled after 2 2/3 innings at Cincinnati.

 Marlins: RHP Nick Neidert (0-0) or RHP Paul Campbell (0-0) is to start the Mets home opener on Thursday.